TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ### 3.2 The Hamilton Filter: estimating hidden regimes

-Since we do not know which regime generated each observation, we cannot simply count transitions or estimate AR(1) parameters per regime.
-The Hamilton filter (Hamilton, 1989) provides a recursive way to infer, at every date, the probabilities :
+Since we do not know which regime generated each observation, we cannot simply count transitions or estimate AR(1) parameters per regime. **The Hamilton filter (Hamilton, 1989) provides a recursive way to infer, at every date, the probabilities** :

 $$
 P(s_t = j \mid x_{1:t})
 $$

 updating uncertainty as new prices arrive through the Markov transitions and Bayes’ rule.
-In short: it lets us track the hidden regimes in real time and compute the likelihood needed for optimisation.
+It lets us track the hidden regimes in real time and compute the likelihood needed for optimisation.

 #### 3.2.1 Hamilton Filter Algorithm with example

 Assume:
 - 2 regimes,
-- transition matrix
+- transition matrix (values are manually chosen here)

 $$
 P =